Lavorazione con simulazione CNC: Una guida pratica per ridurre i rischi e aumentare l’efficienza

 Traditional machining requires multiple physical tests to optimize processes—each test wastes time and materials.
 Simulation speeds this up by:

-• Allowing quick iteration of cutting parameters (PER ESEMPIO., test 5 different feed rates in 1 hour vs. 1 day with physical machining).
+• Allowing quick iteration of cutting parameters (per esempio., test 5 different feed rates in 1 hour vs. 1 day with physical machining).

 • Reducing material waste (no need to cut trial parts—simulate first).